harsha-art/FarmAid-Data-Driven-Agriculture-with-Machine-Learning/README.md

 # Agriculture-Portal-Flood-Prediction

-Agriculture Portal is a machine learning-based project for farmers.
-The system uses different algorithms to predict crops, recommend fertilizers, and provide rainfall and yield predictions to help farmers make informed decisions about their crops.
-We use Decision Trees ( With Gini Impuirty) and Random Forest Machine Learning Model to ensure the best accuracy for our project.
+Agriculture Portal is a machine learning-based platform for farmers.
+The system uses advanced algorithms to provide recommendations for fertilizers and crops while providing accurate rainfall, crop and yield predictions to help farmers make informed data-driven decisions about their crops.
+Our platform utilizes Decision Trees (with Gini Impurity) and the Random Forest Machine Learning Model to ensure optimal accuracy.
+These models have been meticulously trained and tested in research to provide reliable predictions and recommendations.

-We also use the weather data to predict flood using an IOT with an ultrasonice sensor with SMS functionality.
+We also use the weather data to predict flood using an IOT device equipped with an ultrasound sensor.
+This feature aims to provide farmers with alerts, helping them safeguard their crops and mitigate potential losses due to flooding.